MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/monitor-report-performance.md

 ## Use Performance Analyzer

-You can use [Performance Analyzer](../desktop-performance-analyzer.md) in Power BI Desktop to find out how each of your report elements—such as visuals and DAX formulas—are doing.
+Use [Performance Analyzer](../desktop-performance-analyzer.md) in Power BI Desktop to find out how each of your report elements—such as visuals and DAX formulas—are doing.
 It's especially useful to determine whether it's the query or visual rendering that's contributing to performance issues.

 ## Use SQL Server Profiler